Born: 1775-03-17 Montgomery County, Maryland

 Following Illinois's admission to the union in 1818, the General Assembly sent Edwards to the U.S. Senate, where he remained until March 1824, when he resigned to become minister to Mexico.
 In Washington, Edwards became a leading advocate of opening western public lands to settlers.
-As a slaveholder, he also supported admitting Missouri as a slave state and opposed Illinois's ban on slavery.
+As an owner of enslaved people, he also supported admitting Missouri as a slave state and opposed Illinois's ban on slavery.
 These beliefs gradually brought him into John C. Calhoun's orbit, and Edwards began to work secretly to advance Calhoun's aspirations for the presidency in 1824, resulting in Edwards's most prominent national incident: the A. B. Controversy.
 In December 1823, Edwards wrote an article in the

 Returning to Illinois, Edwards won re-election as governor in 1826.
 He continued to advocate for opening public lands and received support from several other western states.
 He retired from the governorship in 1830 and lost a Congressional election bid in 1832.